Modern YEAR FOURTEEN (Part 1)

 _______________________________

-- [2]ELIAS M FREIRE: In Batman: Unseen #1-5, Black Mask makes an important appearance running his False Face gang.
-In this arc, Black Mask is shot and nearly killed before getting caught by Batman.
-Therefore, it makes sense for Unseen to go shortly after Detective Comics #656?
-Detective Comics #654-656 follows up Batman #484-487 regarding Black Mask.
+2. [2]ELIAS M FREIRE / COLLIN COLSHER: In Batman: Unseen #1-5, which has the subtitle “A Lost Tale of Bruce Wayne as Batman,” is hard to place.
+However, it is written by Doug Moench and seems to fit in the lead-up to “Knightfall.”
+In this arc, Black Mask, who makes an important appearance running his False Face Society gang, is shot and nearly killed before getting caught by Batman.
+Therefore, it makes sense for Batman: Unseen to go shortly after Detective Comics #654-656, which itself follows up Batman #484-487 regarding Black Mask.
 In Detective Comics #655, some False Face guy says to the General, “None of us has seen Black Mask.
 He could even be dead.
-Batman busted out the whole gang a few weeks ago [specifically in Batman #485].”↩
+Batman busted out the whole gang a few weeks ago [specifically in Batman #485].”
+Batman: Unseen must also go after Robin III #1, in which Black Mask is said to still be on the loose and in hiding.
+Notably, Harvey Bullock is referred to as a lieutenant in Batman: Unseen, but this is a continuity error.
+He won’t be a lieutenant until Detective Comics #742.

-- [5]In 1994, Denny O’Neil adapted the “Knightfall” arc into a prose novel aptly entitled Batman: Knightfall.
-This adaptation is more-or-less faithful to the comic book arc, so we can think of it as quasi-canonical supplementary material.↩
+5. [5]COLLIN COLSHER: In 1994, Denny O’Neil adapted the “Knightfall” arc into a prose novel aptly entitled Batman: Knightfall.
+This adaptation is more-or-less faithful to the comic book arc, so we can think of it as quasi-canonical supplementary material.

-- [6]COLLIN COLSHER: Catwoman Vol. 2 begins during “Knightfall.”
-It is not to be confused with the first volume of Catwoman, which is the “Early Period” Catwoman miniseries.
+6. [6]COLLIN COLSHER: The Catwoman Vol. 2 series begins during “Knightfall,” thus making Catwoman Vol. 2 #2 an unofficial “Knightfall” tie-in.
+This series is not to be confused with the first volume of Catwoman, which is the “Early Period” Catwoman miniseries.
 Other chronologies on the web sometimes list the first Catwoman series as an unofficial “non-volume” and list Volume 2 as “Volume 1” instead.
-I, however, find that very confusing and therefore, do not do that.↩
+I, however, find that very confusing and therefore do not do that.

-- [7]LANE MCD: There’s a major continuity problem in Batman #499.
-Bruce and Alfred are boarding a plane for Santa Prisca to search for information on Bane.
-Selina Kyle tries to make her way on to the plane.
-The dialogue between Alfred, Bruce, and Selina makes it sound like Alfred has no idea who Selina is and Bruce has only met her once.
+7. [7]LANE MCD: There’s a major continuity problem in Batman #499 and Catwoman Vol. 2 #2.
+When Selina Kyle tries to make her way onto Bruce’s plane (and later emerges as a stowaway), the dialogue between Alfred, Bruce, and Selina makes it sound like Alfred has no idea who Selina is and Bruce has only met her once.
 For example, Alfred says, “Good lord, who are you and how did you get—” and Selina cuts him off with, “My name is Selina Kyle, Mr. Wayne—we met at a charity function and I desperately need to reach Santa Prisca.”
-This is contained in Year 14 and, granted, there are only a dozen or so stories between Year 1 and 14 (Long Halloween included) that show they have some sort of romance thing in-costume, but even out-of-costume they surely would have had a relationship prior to this.
+This is contained in Year 14 and, granted, there are only a dozen or so stories between Year 1 and 14 (Long Halloween included) that show they have some sort of romance thing in costume, but even out of costume, they surely would have had a relationship before this.

 COLLIN COLSHER: This is indeed an error.
 But originally, it wasn’t.
 Let me explain.
-When Batman #499 originally came out in 1993, Bruce and Selina really had only interacted (out-of-costume) one or two times prior to this and definitely not romantically.
-When The Long Halloween was published in 1996, it retconned this so that Bruce and Selina did have an intimate relationship outside of their Batman/Catwoman relationship.
-Thus, even after a lengthy period of non-communication—like the many years that have transpired since The Long Halloween—Selina would not have responded as she does in Batman #499.
-We have to ignore that dialogue.↩
+When Batman #499 and Catwoman Vol. 2 #2 came out in 1993, Bruce and Selina really had only interacted (out-of-costume) one or two times before this, and definitely not romantically.
+When The Long Halloween (1996-1997) was officially canonized in 2008, it retconned this so that Bruce and Selina did have an intimate relationship outside of their Batman/Catwoman relationship.
+Thus, even after a lengthy period of non-communication (like the many years that have transpired since The Long Halloween), Selina would not have responded as she does in Batman #499 or Catwoman Vol. 2 #2.
+We have to ignore their dialogue.

-- [8]COLLIN COLSHER: Denny O’Neil writes Justice League Task Force #5 with an interstice in it to accommodate everything else that’s going on in the greater DCU.
+8. [8]COLLIN COLSHER: Denny O’Neil writes Justice League Task Force #5 with an interstice to accommodate everything else that’s going on in the greater DCU.
 However, we have to imagine a much bigger ellipsis than O’Neil pens.
-We can assume Bruce, Alfred, and the JLTF continue their Santa Priscan search for Shondra and Jack while the conclusions to “Bloodlines” and “Knightfall,” continuation of “Reign of the Supermen!”, and start of “Knightquest: The Crusade” all occur ahead.↩
+We can assume Bruce, Alfred, and the JLTF continue their Santa Priscan adventuring while the conclusions to “Bloodlines” and “Knightfall,” continuation of “Reign of the Supermen!”, and start of “Knightquest: The Crusade” all occur ahead.

-- [9]COLLIN COLSHER: Like all the Turning Points issues, this one is difficult to place.
-However, there is consensus among other Batman Chronology Project site contributors, Tenzel Kim’s Unofficial Guide to the DCU, and the DC Database/DC Fandom wikia, all of which put Turning Points #4 after Showcase ’93 #10 and prior to Batman #501.↩
+9. [9]COLLIN COLSHER: Like all the Turning Points issues, this one is difficult to place.
+However, there is consensus among other Batman Chronology Project site contributors, Tenzel Kim’s Unofficial Guide to the DCU, and the DC Database/DC Fandom wikia, all of which put Turning Points #4 anywhere between Showcase ’93 #10 and Batman #501.
+This item must also go after Superman Vol. 2 #83, in which Jean-Paul Valley has yet to stop regularly answering the Bat-Signal.

-- [10]AVINOAM YAGUR: The fourth part of “KnightQuest: The Crusade” begins with Catwoman Vol. 2 #6, which was incorrectly given cover dressing labeling it as part of “KnightQuest: The Search.”↩
+10. [10]AVINOAM YAGUR: This part of “Knightquest: The Crusade” begins with Catwoman Vol. 2 #6, which was incorrectly given “Knightquest: The Search” cover dressing.
+Catwoman Vol. 2 #6 is undeniably part of “Knightquest: The Crusade,” leading directly into Batman #503.

 A nitpicker as always, but shouldn’t the AzBat flashback from World’s Finest #9 take place nearing the end of Knightquest?
 Given that Jean Paul is wearing the latest model of his armor (which debuted in SOTB #25)